ValidMind for validation 2 — Start the validation process

 ❌ Class Imbalance

-The Class Imbalance test evaluates the distribution of target classes in the dataset by measuring the percentage of records in each class against a minimum threshold of 30%.
-Results are reported for both raw_dataset and raw_dataset_preprocessed using the target variable Exited.
+The Class Imbalance test evaluates the distribution of target classes in the dataset by measuring each class’s share of total records against the configured minimum percentage threshold of 30%.
+The results are reported separately for raw_dataset and raw_dataset_preprocessed for the target Exited.
 In raw_dataset, class Exited=0 represents 79.80% of rows and class Exited=1 represents 20.20%, while in raw_dataset_preprocessed both classes each represent 50.00% of rows.
-The accompanying bar charts reflect these class proportions for each dataset.
+The pass/fail status shown in the results reflects whether each class meets the 30% threshold.

 Key insights:

-• Preprocessed dataset is balanced: In raw_dataset_preprocessed, both Exited=0 and Exited=1 each account for 50.00% of rows, and both classes pass the 30% threshold.
+• Preprocessed dataset is fully balanced: In raw_dataset_preprocessed, both Exited=0 and Exited=1 represent 50.00% of rows, and both classes pass the threshold.

 Parameters: